 Academic Dismissal & Renewal

-Appeal letter Written plan for success created with advisor
+Appeal letter Written plan for degree completion created with advisor

 Documentation Letters of support from faculty member(s)

 Students on Academic Suspension or Academic Probation (after previously being on Academic Suspension or Academic Dismissal) are placed on Academic Dismissal at the end of any term of enrollment in which:

 - Their UGA Term GPA is less than a 2.25, and

 - Fail to complete the minimum 6 hours of coursework (3 hours summer).

 Academic Dismissal from the University is for a duration of one calendar year.
 At the end of the Academic Dismissal duration, permission to return to the University can be granted only by appealing to the University Educational Affairs Committee.

 To complete the appeal to return to UGA after Academic Dismissal, students should appeal to the Educational Affairs Petitions Subcommittee.

 - You should reengage with your Degree Completion Team (DCT) to formulate a success plan to present to the committee as part of your appeal.